theanarchitects/arch-katas/README.md

 These requirements outline the functionality and performance expectations for the MonitorMe solution.

 ## Actors and Actions

+#### Actor: Nurse

+- Connect vital sign monitoring devices to the patient and associate them with the patient's identity
+- Monitor patient data using consolidated monitoring screen
+- Respond to alerts displayed on consolidated monitoring screen

 #### Actor: Vital Sign Device